Children in skating program

 Pre and post-care

-• Skate rentals ($5.25) only available for classes running out of Millennium Place – please purchase ticket prior to start of class at the front desk.
+• Skate rentals ($5.25) are only available for classes running out of Millennium Place – please purchase ticket prior to start of class at the front desk.

 • Please refer to the course description, program information email, and Common Questions for more information